When I first decided to travel to Africa, visiting an African tribe was one of the main things I really wanted to do.

 On my first trip to Africa, I visited a small family group of the Mang’ati tribe, a pastoral people who I met through a friend who runs an NGO in Tanzania.
 This was not a paid or tourist trip.
 We were simply invited round and ended up having an amazing afternoon.

-The problem is that most people want an ‘authentic’ experience and want to see rituals, celebrations and dances as well as everyday village life, but realistically, unless you go and live in or near a village for an extended period of time, you won’t get that.
+The problem is that most people want an authentic experience, but also want to see rituals, celebrations and dances as well as everyday village life, but realistically, unless you go and live in or near a village for an extended period of time, you won’t get that.

 At the end of the day, any village that opens itself up to tourists will have an element of the staged about it.
 And to be honest, I don’t think there’s anything wrong with that, as long as the village wants you there, it’s not detrimental to them and you are respectful of their culture.